OutSystems/docs-odc/src/eap/building-apps/ui/interaction/fetch-display.md

 ## Fetch data from a database

-Here is how you can fetch data in your app by using an Aggregate.
+Here is how you can fetch data in your app by using an aggregate.
 Aggregates are a handy way to get data, and they don't require knowledge of databases.
 As this is a simple app, you can reference the data directly from the main app.

 <div class="info" markdown="1">

-This is an example of getting data with an Aggregate to a Screen.
+This is an example of getting data with an aggregate to a screen.
 Both Aggregate and Screen run in the **client**.
-For more information about creating Aggregates in the **server** logic, see [Server-side Aggregates](display-data/aggregate.md).
+For more information about creating aggregates in the **server** logic, refer to [Server-side Aggregates](../../data/fetch-data/aggregate.md).

 </div>